U.N. finds fear-mongering by Russian speakers in Ukraine

 "HATE SPEECH"

-The report also called for those responsible for 121 killings, including 101 at "Euromaidan" protests in Kiev, to be prosecuted so as to avoid a further escalation of tensions, especially in the restive, Russian-speaking east of Ukraine.
+The report also called for those responsible for 121 killings, including 101 at Maidan Square protests in Kiev, to be prosecuted so as to avoid a further escalation of tensions, especially in the restive east of Ukraine.

 The report, which analyses events up to April 2, called for an urgent effort to uphold the rule of law, respect human rights and end so-called "hate speech" - such as nationalist rhetoric and advocacy of racial or religious hatred.

-One right-wing nationalist group, "Right Sector", which was involved in the Maidan protests in Kiev, had caused concerns for the Russian-speaking minority, according to the report.
+One right-wing group, the "Right Sector", which was involved in the Maidan protests in Kiev, had caused concerns for the Russian-speaking minority, according to the report.

 But it said that according to all accounts heard by the U.N. delegation, fear of Right Sector was disproportionate.